SaikatBiswas86/scAnViM/README.md

 #Prerequisites:
 Ensure you have Python 3.x installed on your system.
 Install the required dependencies using:
 Setup
-1️.
-Clone the github Repository
+1. Clone the github Repository
-2️⃣.
-Create a Virtual Environment (Optional but Recommended) 3️.
-Install Dependencies
+2. Create a Virtual Environment (Optional but Recommended)
+3. Install Dependencies
          ==> pip install -r requirements.txt
-4️.
-Configure Necessary Files (If Required)
+4. Configure Necessary Files (If Required)
-5️.
-Run the python Application
+5. Run the python Application
          ==> python app.py / manually click run app.py
-6️.
-Access the Web App
+6. Access the Web App
          ==> On terminal click the web link

 Steps to Use scAnViM :
 1. Upload your gene expression dataset (CSV format).
 2. Choose any option like preprocessing, unsupervised, supervised method according to users need.
-2. Select any clustering method (K-Means, DBSCAN, or Hierarchical Clustering) in unsupervised steps.
+3. Select any clustering method (K-Means, DBSCAN, or Hierarchical Clustering) in unsupervised steps or any supervised algorithm in supervised part.
-3. Adjust the clustering parameters as needed.
+4. Adjust the clustering parameters as needed.
-4. Run any process/algorithms and visualize the results.
+5. Run any process/algorithms and visualize the results.

 Folder Structure: